The 10 Best Outdoor TV Antennas in 2019

 My top pick of the best outdoor digital TV antenna for the money is the RCA ANT751R Compact Yagi antenna.
 This lightweight, long-range HDTV antenna comes preassembled and boasts a tools- and headache-free installation.

 Its rugged, simple design of weatherproof, aluminium parts has helped it gain a reputation of “just working” after set-up.
-Based on the famous Yagi-Uda design, this unidirectional antenna needs to be aimed in the direction of transmission towers for maximum OTA television reception.
+Based on the well-known Yagi-Uda design, this unidirectional antenna needs to be aimed in the direction of transmission towers for maximum OTA television reception.

 The ANT 751R antenna can pick up TV signals from up to 70 miles away and doesn't include a built-in preamplifier.
 It receives both UHF and high and low VHF and provides a quality picture of up to full HD (1080i).

-Although chiefly intended as an outdoor antenna, many users report successfully installing and using it in their attic.
+Although mainly intended as an outdoor antenna, many users report successfully installing and using it in their attic.

 ClearStream 4 Indoor/Outdoor HDTV Antenna